Skip to content

-I had no involvement in the job.
-But I’d seen that story enough times to know how it ended before she finished telling it.
+I’ve seen that story enough times to know how it ends before anyone finishes telling it.

 The cheapest bid is usually the most expensive one